 I enjoyed baking with my grandson Erik.
 This was his first time baking with grandma in the kitchen!
 Here is a photo I took of him while he was enjoying his cookies.

 In an update, we are so excited to announce our new addition to the family!

 Our third grandchild, a little boy was born last week!
 Introducing Ryan Alexander!

 The meaning of the name Ryan is “Little King” and he sure is the King of my heart.
 I’m happy to be spending the next few weeks with all three of my grandchildren, they bring me so much joy.

 Have a great day and enjoy!

 Heat oven to 350 degrees.
-Lightly spray cookie sheets with cooking spray.
+Lightly spray a couple of cookie sheets with cooking spray.

 In a medium or large bowl, beat butter and sugars with an electric mixer for about 1 minute.
 Add the eggs, vanilla, nutmeg and cinnamon and beat until smooth and creamy, about 3 to 4 minutes.
 Beat in baking soda and baking powder.